A Tourist in Rome - Sacred Area of San Omobono

 The 1st photo below shows another panoramic photo of the site, this time from an angle that shows several features.
 Just above the center of the photo is an altar, shown in the close-up of the 2nd photo below, and from its front in the center of the 3rd photo below.
 About half way from the altar to the upper-right corner of the 1st photo below is the Votive base, also shown in close-up in the 4th photo below, and visible above the altar in the 3rd photo below.
 A well is just to the upper-right of the altar in the 1st photo below, and shown in a blurry close-up in the 5th photo below.
 A second altar is under the blue roof at the right edge of the 1st photo below and at the top of the 3rd photo below.

-A raised floor, that looks to me similar to hypocaust heating systems I've seen elsewhere, is shown in the 1st photo below, although these might be modern brick columns used to support the pavement after excavation beneath them.
+The 1st photo below shows a repaving in travertine (a local limestone) of the temple floors during the 1st-2nd century AD, where the slabs are supported by modern brick columns.
 The center part of the sacred area, from the west, is shown in the 2nd photo below.
 This view lies just to the left of the 3rd photo above.
 Looking back from here toward where I took most of the photos above from, I can easily see a stairway that was chopped off during the excavation of the area (3rd photo below).
 The second temple in the area was located at the northern end of the excavated site, shown in the 4th photo below.
 Although it's difficult to make much sense of this area (at least for a simple Tourist in Rome like me), it's obviously quite important historically, and it's right on the route from the Triumphal Portico di Monte Caprino to the Tarpeian Rock, so is worth the free look.

 The Porta Carmentalis gate of the Servian Wall must have been near the Sacred Area of Omobono.See also: